Indian capital choked by smog as emergency measures fail to offer respite

 A New Delhi-based non-governmental organization, TARA Homes for Children, which supports 60 poor children, said it was seeking donations to buy at least five air purifiers.
 “Some of the children have breathing issues and couldn’t go to school,” said a volunteer at the NGO.

-Additional reporting by Aditya Kalra and Sudarshan Varadhan, Editing by Paritosh Bansal and Michael Perry
+Additional reporting by Aditya Kalra, Editing by Paritosh Bansal and Michael Perry